verbilonikita/veri-front/README.md

 ### info

-Didn't want to overcomplicate test task, so kept it simple. to do: add .env file, separate .envs, make more common components etc.
+Didn't want to overcomplicate test task, so kept it simple. to do:

+- add .env file, separate .envs
+- make more common components etc.
+- more refactoring
+- tried to complete it ASAP, might have missed smth, so check for any typos etc.

 ### features